trolster/urcli/.github/CONTRIBUTING.md

 # Contributing to urcli
+#### This guide is based on the [GitHub guide to Open Source development](https://github.com/github/opensource.guide/blob/gh-pages/CONTRIBUTING.md)

 Thanks for checking out the urcli!
 We've put together the following guidelines to help you figure out where you can best be helpful.